Auto Insurance:

 The Core Parts of Auto Insurance

-Auto policies are built from several pieces.
-Some are required by state law, and others are optional but extremely important.
+Auto policies are made up of several components.
+Some are required by state law, while others are optional but still essential for full protection.

 1. Liability Coverage (Bodily Injury + Property Damage)

-This is the foundation of every auto policy.
+Liability is the backbone of every auto policy.
 It pays for injuries or damage you cause to others in an accident.

-Bodily Injury Liability → Covers medical bills, lost wages, and legal fees.
+Bodily Injury Liability: Covers medical bills, lost wages, and legal costs for people you injure.

-Property Damage Liability → Covers damage to someone else’s vehicle or property.
+Property Damage Liability: Covers damage to another person’s vehicle or property.

 2. Uninsured/Underinsured Motorist Coverage (UM/UIM)

-This protects you if the other driver doesn’t have enough insurance—or any at all.
+UM/UIM protects you if the other driver does not have enough insurance—or has none at all.

 Lost wages